Jaypad07/JayPad07/README.md

 - 👯 I’m looking to collaborate on **Anything, just message me.
 I am always interested in learning new things**

-- 👨‍💻 My projects and Portfolio are available [here](https://jaypad07.github.io/Portfolio/)
+- 👨‍💻 My projects and portfolio are available [here](https://jaypad07.github.io/Portfolio/)

 - 💬 Ask me about **Java or video games**